 If a costs order is made by the District Judge, as set out in the Civil Procedure Rules, this payment is due within 14 days of the date of the costs order.

 If the order is not complied with the Petitioner can take steps to enforce payment, the initial application is made to the court for assessment of the costs and the Petitioner can claim the additional costs incurred in taking those steps.
 This will include the assessment fee and the costs of the assessment hearing.
 Accordingly, faced with an order for costs it is in the paying parties best interests to try and agree the costs and pay the costs promptly.

-If you require any advice or assistance regarding this matter, please do not hesitate to contact our experienced team of family law solicitors.
+For any advice on fmaily matter or divorce costs please contact our experienced team of family law solicitors.